CloudElementsOpenLabs/ezra-sample-app/README.md

 REACT_APP_CE_ENV=[optional for using staging or snapshot, app defaults to production]
 ```

 Add your vendor OAuth app keys to the `.env.local` file.
-Only one set is needed for the app to function, but total number is unlimited.
+Only one set is needed for the app to function, but the total number is unlimited.
 These keys are utilized in the [LoginCardList component](https://github.com/cloud-elements/ezra-sample-app/tree/main/src/components/LoginCardsContainer).

 ```
 ## Vendor App keys